 Like the best defenders on the court, the latest cybersecurity technology adapts.
 Cisco Umbrella, for example, is constantly gathering data to stay ahead of hackers.

 Of course, the most important part of your cyber defense is your people, and they may not adjust as fast as artificial intelligence.

 When a coach sees a weakness in the defense that’s not being addressed, what does he do?
 He calls a timeout, preferably before the other team goes on a 15-0 run.
 This is precisely why we believe that regular cybersecurity training must be a part of any comprehensive defense.
 It doesn’t take long—a coach can issue some reminders and draw up a play in a 30-second timeout.

 Your team can get a much-needed cybersecurity refresher in a short, online module.

 Obviously, defense alone can’t win a single game.
 The UConn women put up some pretty astounding point differentials, but they have yet to win a game in which they did not score.
 Strong cybersecurity won’t get you to the top, but without it, any company—whether you’re a “top seed” in your industry or a Cinderella upstart—can be taken down at any time.

 However, unlike in basketball in which players must play both offense and defense, your company can outsource your cybersecurity partially, or even entirely if you choose.
 That’s why we developed Defend Forward.
-It’s like the Geno Auriemma of Cybersecurity-as-a-Service - nothing is unbeatable, but it’s about as close as you can get.
+It’s like the Geno Auriemma of managed cybersecurity - nothing is unbeatable, but it’s about as close as you can get.
 Leave the defense to us so you can focus on offense for your business.